-Today, 773 students represent a student body that reflects Austin’s diverse community.
+Today, approximately 800 students represent a student body that reflects Austin’s diverse community.
 Each Ann Richards Star receives a world-class education thanks to a public-private partnership between the Austin Independent School District, and the Dallas-based Young Women’s Preparatory Network (YWPN), and the Ann Richards School Foundation.
 At ARS, the mission is to ensure that students are not only admitted to college, but are also equipped to graduate from the college of their choice.

 Our Mission Statement